 "Yes, yes, they must marry.
 There is nothing else to be done.
-But there are two things that I want very much to know: one is, how much money your uncle has laid down to bring it about; and the other, how I am ever to pay him."
+But there are two things that I want very much to know; one is, how much money your uncle has laid down to bring it about; and the other, how am I ever to pay him."

-"Money! my uncle!" cried Jane, "what do you mean, sir?"
+"Money!
+My uncle!" cried Jane, "what do you mean, sir?"